XiaoBuHaHa/A_Comprehensive_Review_of_Knowledge_Distillation_Methods_for_3D_Object_Detection_in_Autonomous_Drivi/README.md

 ![](Figs/da.JPG)

-In real-world applications, 3D object detectors suffer from severe domain gaps across different datasets, sensors, and weather conditions. [[Back to content]](#0)
+In real-world applications, 3D object detectors suffer from severe domain gaps across different datasets, sensors, and weather conditions.

 <a name="5.2"></a>